nerdschoolbergen/modern-javascript-and-web-apis/exercise-1/README.md

 :pencil2: Open [http://localhost:3000](http://localhost:3000) in Chrome

-:book: You should now see the text "Hello Nerdschool!" displayed on the screen.
+:book: You should now see the text "Message from API: 'Hello Nerdschool 🎉🎉🎉'" displayed on the screen.

-:pencil2: To stop the application, press <kbd>CTRL</kbd>+<kbd>C</kbd> while inside the terminal window you started the application in.
+:book: Tip: If you want stop the application, press <kbd>CTRL</kbd>+<kbd>C</kbd> while inside the terminal window you started the application in.
+Run the command `npm start` to start the app again.

+:pencil2: Open VS Code and open the `src` folder inside the repo folder.
+See [Open a folder in VS Code](https://code.visualstudio.com/docs/getstarted/getting-started#_step-1-open-a-folder-in-vs-code) if you are new to VS Code.

 ### 1.2.2 Starter project structure